VIPL-Audio-Visual-Speech-Understanding/SBL_For_Multilingual_Lip_Reading/README.md

 step 1: set teach_forcing_rate=0.5--> python train.py
 step 2: set teach_forcing_rate=0.1--> python train.py
 ```
-* Stage 3: Based on stage 2 and stage 3, we could get a good pretrained encoder (including visual-frontend
- and transformer encoder) and a good pretrained SBL decoder.
-By loading the pretrained model, we set teach_forcing_rate=0.5
- and set p.requires_grad = True.
-By finetuning the model, we can get a good result.
+* Stage 3: The final result can be obtained by finetuning the model based on the pretrained parameters obtained in stage 2.
+In this process, the teach_forcing_rate and p.requires_grad are set as 0.5 and True respectively.
 ```
 cd SBL_Multilingual_Lip_reading/
 python train.py
 ```
-* Stage 4: After training, we can test the model as follows:
+Finally, for test, the test.py could be run to obtain the testing results.
 ```
 python test.py
 ```